 2. Teaching patients about oral hygiene.

-Regardless of a patient’s age, it is crucial for him or her to devote the necessary time and resources to maintain good oral health.
-And dental assistants who are able to teach patients about tooth brushing, flossing and other common dental care techniques can reduce the risk that these patients will suffer oral health problems down the line.
+Regardless of a patient’s age, you must devote the time and resources to maintain good oral health.
+Dental assistants who are able to teach patients about tooth brushing, flossing, and other common dental care techniques can reduce the risk that these patients will suffer oral health problems down the line.

 3. Providing patients with follow-up instructions.